Robert Lopez: 1998–2004: Avenue Q

 Upon graduating from Yale, Lopez moved back in with his parents and brother in Greenwich Village, where he lived for four years until he was able to earn enough money writing songs for Theatreworks USA to rent an apartment of his own.
 During this period, he took temporary jobs at companies like Pfizer and worked as a weekend receptionist for his old music school, Greenwich House.

 In 1998, while participating in the BMI Lehman Engel Musical Theater Workshop, he met another aspiring songwriter, Jeff Marx.
 Their first project together, Kermit, Prince of Denmark, a Muppet parody of Hamlet, won the Kleban Award for lyrics, though The Jim Henson Company rejected the script, saying it did not have enough "kid appeal."
 The story was considered for the next Muppet film by Chris Curtin in 2004, until Curtin left the Disney Company.
-Highlights from the unproduced musical were performed by Rick Lyon, Rebecca Jones, and Susan Blackwell at the BMI Workshop.
+Highlights from the unproduced musical were performed by Rick Lyon, Rebecca Jones and Susan Blackwell at the BMI Workshop.

-In 1999, Lopez and Marx, who collaborated on both music and lyrics, began work on Avenue Q, a stage musical which, using puppet characters, similar to those on Sesame Street, dealt with adult themes and ideas.
+In 1999, Lopez and Marx, who collaborated on both music and lyrics, began work on Avenue Q, a stage musical which, using puppet characters similar to those on Sesame Street, dealt with adult themes.
 The show, for which Lopez also provided the animated segments, was his first professional experience.
-After playing Off-Broadway, the show transferred in July 2003 to Broadway's John Golden Theatre, where it proved both a critical and popular success, winning the 2004 Tony Award for Best Musical, and earning Lopez and Marx the Tony Award for Best Original Score.
-The Original Cast Recording was nominated for a Grammy Award in 2004.
+It was influenced by South Park and its film adaptation, South Park: Bigger, Longer & Uncut.
+After playing Off-Broadway, the show transferred in July 2003 to Broadway's John Golden Theatre, where it proved both a critical and commercial success, winning the 2004 Tony Award for Best Musical and earning Lopez and Marx the Tony Award for Best Original Score.
+The original cast recording was nominated for a Grammy Award in 2004.
+Ben Brantley wrote that Lopez and Marx "demonstrate that ambivalence, indecision and low expectations can be the basis for a thoroughly infectious musical."